-support to the same extent as heterosexual couples, 85 which has consequences for the child.
+In addition, children of same-sex couples may be secondary targets of stigma directed at their parents because of the parents' sexual orientation.
+The effects of such stigma may be indirect, as when lesbian or gay parents experience greater strain on their relationship as a result of not receiving social support to the same extent as heterosexual couples, which has consequences for the child.
 The effects may also be direct if the children of lesbian and gay parents, like children from other minority groups, experience teasing at the hands of other children.
-As noted above, 86 children of lesbians have not been found to differ from the children of heterosexual parents in the quality of their peer relationships.
-87 However, lesbian and gay parents and their children are generally aware of the potential for stigma and may take specific steps to avoid it.
-88 Thus, the threat of stigma represents a burden with which families headed by same-sex couples must cope and it is reasonable to predict
+As noted above, children of lesbians have not been found to differ from the children of heterosexual parents in the quality of their peer relationships.
+However, lesbian and gay parents and their children are generally aware of the potential for stigma and may take specific steps to avoid it.
+Thus, the threat of stigma represents a burden with which families headed by samesex couples must cope and it is reasonable to predict that children will benefit by having even the threat of such stigma removed from their lives.

 See, e.g., L.A.
 Kurdek, Differences Between Heterosexual-Nonparent Couples and Gay, Lesbian, and Heterosexual-Parent Couples, 22 J. Fam.
-Issues 727 (2001) (finding that, among couples with no children in the home, lesbian and gay male couples perceived less support from biological family members COMPARED to heterosexual couples).
+Issues 727 (2001) (finding that, among couples with no children in the home, lesbian and gay male couples perceived less support from biological family members compared to heterosexual couples).